guilhermetk/asksuite-test-recruiting-dev/README.md

 ## About

-Crawler that scrapes the website https://book.omnibees.com/ and returns hotels and it's rooms availabilities given a check-in and check-out dates.
+Crawler that scrapes the website https://book.omnibees.com/chainresults returning hotels and their rooms availabilities given a check-in and check-out dates.

 ## Setup